 Tips to Avoid Dental Emergencies

 While dental emergencies like knocked-out teeth often occur by accident, it is possible to prevent other emergencies from happening by taking care of your oral hygiene through regular teeth cleanings.
-One of the best ways to prevent potential emergencies is to regularly visit your dentist.
+One of the best ways to prevent potential emergencies is to visit your Lovett Dental Gulfgate dentist regularly for a dental exam.
 During your appointments, a dentist will check your crowns and fillings as well as look for indications of gum disease, infection, or decay.

 Dental emergencies always require immediate action to minimize damage and protect your health.
-Avoid potential emergencies by taking care of your teeth and visiting a dentist on a regular basis.
-Contact Lovett Dental Gulfgate at 832.501.3191 to learn more about your options for treatment.
+Avoid potential emergencies by taking care of your teeth and visiting a dentist regularly.
+Contact Lovett Dental Gulfgate at 713-847-8822 or complete our online form to learn more about your options for treatment.